LeroySBN/leroysbn/README.md

 # `$ WHOAMI`

-I am a certified data scientist, financial analyst, and software engineer who works at the intersection of technology and finance with academic and industry experience in statistics, risk, backend infrastructure, and digital products.
+I am an analyst who works at the intersection of technology and finance with academic and industry experience in statistics, risk, backend infrastructure, and digital products.

 ## Competencies and Technologies